rtrombone/safer-solana/sealevel-tools/README.md

 ### Instruction Selectors

-Frameworks like `anchor-lang` and `spl-discriminator` prescribe that the first 8 bytes of a Sha256 hash representing the name of a given instruction should be used to determine how instruction data should be processed in your program.
+Frameworks like [anchor-lang] and [spl-discriminator] prescribe that the first 8 bytes of a Sha256 hash representing the name of a given instruction should be used to determine how instruction data should be processed in your program.

-For example, `anchor-lang` typically uses the input "global:your_instruction_name" to generate the Sha256 hash.
-This can be achieved using `Discriminator` found in these tools:
+For example, [anchor-lang] typically uses the input "global:your_instruction_name" to generate the Sha256 hash.
+This can be achieved using `sealevel_tools::discriminator::Discriminator`:

 ```rs
 const YOUR_INSTRUCTION_SELECTOR: [u8; 8] =